oskitone/poly555/assembly_guide/docs/debugging.md

 id: debugging
 title: "Appendix: Debugging"
 sidebar_label: Debugging
+description: Debugging/troubleshooting tips for assembling the POLY555
+image: /img/assembly/all_done.jpg
 ---

 Stuck?
 Happens to the best of us.
 Try these general debugging steps: